-Chambers Europe (2015) and Chambers Global (2015) ranked Mr. Delfino among the leading individuals practicing in the area of Corporate/M&A in Italy.
+Chambers Europe (2018) and Chambers Global (2018) ranked Maurizio among the leading individuals practicing in the area of Corporate/M&A in Italy.

 Maurizio is fluent in Italian, French and English.